REVERSAL POINT

 Now we will briefly overview the frameworks of debt cycle by three economists: Hyman Minsky, Irving Fisher, and Richard Koo.

-Further deterioration in the balance sheet inflicts further pressure on debtors to unwind legacy debt.
-In flow dynamics, profit margins are squeezed.
+In flow dynamics, reductions in sales prices squeeze profit margins of business, as asset price deflation transmits to general price deflation.
+Their debt-service needs are imminent.
 To compensate for the decline in unit prices of their products, indebted producers are forced to increase the sales volume of their products to service their debts.
-Their debt-service needs lead to over-supply of the product in the market, exacerbating a further price decline, which results in further risks to their profit margins.
-This is a simplified paraphrase of the debt deflation spiral elucidated by Irving Fisher (Fisher, 1933).
-The debt deflation spiral shapes the paradigm of a deleveraging economy.
+This leads to over-supply of the product in the market, exacerbating a further price decline, which would further compress their profit margins.
+This shapes a vicious cycle of general price deflation.

-Moreover, as a consequence of the slowdown in emerging economies, the collapse in resource prices was the by-product of the earlier finance-fed excess expansion in supply capacity.
+Moreover, as a consequence of the slowdown in emerging economies, the collapse in resource prices was a by-product of the earlier debt-fueled excess expansion in supply capacity.
 During the earlier period of price rises, resource producers expanded their supply capacity with massive financing.
 As the demand for resources declined, resource prices collapsed.
 Accordingly, those producers went into a debt deflation cycle.
 Legacy debt forced indebted producers to produce more in the face of declining prices in order to service their debts.
 Debt pressure does not allow indebted producers to reduce the supply in order to restore prices.
 This pressure is enormous in a debt deflation economy.

 In addition, declines in commodity prices transformed the structure of some resource sectors from oligopoly to a more competitive regime.
 This exacerbated the price decline in those resource sectors: higher collusion prices collapsed as competition for market share intensified.